 What is Project Finance?

-Project finance is a means of funding projects that are typically infrastructure heavy, capital-intensive or related to public utilities.
-During its lifetime, these projects are treated as distinct entities from its parent.
+Project finance is a means of funding projects that are typically infrastructure-heavy, capital-intensive, or related to public utilities.
+These projects are treated as distinct entities from their parent during their lifetime.
 A project finance venture undertaken is completely an off-balance sheet item for the parent.
-Therefore, all financing this entity avails, must be repaid exclusively out of its own cash flow and subject to its own assets.
-The assets of the parent cannot encroach for payback of its subordinate’s liabilities even if the venture fails.
-Popular sectors where project finance finds its applications include real estate, mining, telecommunication and power to name a few.
+Therefore, all financing this entity avails must be repaid exclusively out of its own cash flow and subject to its own assets.
+The parent’s assets cannot encroach for payback of its subordinate’s liabilities even if the venture fails.
+Popular sectors where project finance finds its applications include real estate, mining, telecommunication, and power, to name a few.

 Parties Involved and Transaction Flow in Project Finance

 Sponsors are usually the equity share capital holders of the parent company who wish to seek project finance.
 Two or more entities may also join hands to float an SPV.
-Instances of this phenomenon occur when two organizations create synergy for one another or are likely to mutually benefit from the underlying SPV.
+This phenomenon occurs when two organizations create synergy for one another or are likely to mutually benefit from the underlying SPV.
 They are the equity providers of the SPV.
 Before floating an SPV, they must obtain authorization from the shareholders of the parent company via a shareholder’s agreement (SHA).